jvanbockryck/nem-catapult-metadata-proposal/README.md

 ![oracle account creation](images/step2.png)

 ### Identity documents for the LocalWind company
-The oracle account holders of LocalWind are the responsible/accountable entities behind the delivery of oracle data.
+An oracle account holder for LocalWind is the responsible/accountable entitiy behind the delivery of oracle data.
-To proof their identity, a public DID Document and Verifiable Claim should be registered on a NEM Catapult.
+To proof the identity of the LocalWind company, a public DID Document and Verifiable Claim should be registered on a NEM Catapult.

 ![identity registration for the oracle account](images/step3.png)

+Additionally, the responsible persons behind LocalWind could also register/proof their identity this way and a link to their identity could then be added to the Verifiable Claim of the company.

 ### Metadata for the oracle and e-token mosaics
 The "localwind.electricity" mosaic should bear additional metadata to make it usefull for oracle purposes.
 We propose the following metadata property in the NEM namespace for this purpose:
-> **"nem:isOracleMosaic"**
+> **"nem:isOracleMosaic"** (or "nem:isOracle")

 The "localwind.electricity" mosaic should also contain metadata about the electricity generator and the data it produces at a certain time.